April 10, 2025

 Forget Spreadsheets.
 Start Building with Blocks.

 My toddler’s early education experience is mostly physical, tactile and interactive – perhaps the exact opposite of what you think of when recalling your classroom days.
-His schooling, at this stage of his young life, provides a hands-on experience that unlocks his developing brain where things click and stick.
-He’s like a sponge – after doing a task a few times, he remembers what to do and then stores that knowledge where he will build upon it.
+His schooling, at this stage of his young life, provides a very hands-on approach to learning that unlocks his developing brain where things click and stick.
+And in this environment, he’s like a sponge – after doing a task a few times, he remembers what to do and then stores that knowledge where he will build upon it.
+And most of that stickiness is a credit to this Montessori style of learning.

-While my kid isn’t responsible for closing multi-million-dollar deals, how he learns is a reminder, a blueprint for how CEOs – and other key decision-makers for that matter – should think about learning and conveying essential information.
-But first, the commonalities with my toddler’s tutelage:
+While my four year old son isn’t responsible for closing multi-million-dollar deals, how he learns is a reminder, even a blueprint for how CEOs – and other key decision-makers for that matter – should think about learning and absorbing essential information.

-1. The need to learn a lot of information, quickly – from foundational blocks of information to specific solutions, a lot of learning needs compressed quickly in order to stack more and more knowledge, especially given the speed of today’s technology and rapid innovation.
+1. They are constantly learning a lot of information, quickly – from foundational blocks of information to specific solutions, a lot of learning needs compressed quickly in order to stack more and more knowledge, especially given the speed of today’s technology and rapid innovation.

 1. A preference to be entertained while learning – immersive and interactive is a winning combination for engagement whether you’re four or 54.
 This doesn’t dilute the learning because it seems playful or less professional.
-To the contrary, it enhances it to make it memorable and easier to recall, which beats reading reams of paper reports.
+To the contrary, it enhances it to make it memorable and easier to recall, which beats reading endless streams of emails and reports.

 1. A desire to share what they’ve learned – while kids might not always have the words to do it justice, they are quick to want to show you what they’ve learned.
-That same mindset of “show don’t tell” also applies to executive learning.
+That same mindset of “show don’t tell” also applies to executive learning, and helps ideas spread through your customer’s enterprise.

 1. An appeal to pique curiosity in others with a compelling story – as humans, we are hardwired for stories, both story-absorbing and storytelling.
-When the story we learn is compelling and clear, our drive to convey it to others is unstoppable and contagious, the real magic happens.
+When the story we learn is compelling and clear, not only do we internalize the information at high levels, our drive to convey it to others becomes contagious.
+That’s when the real magic happens.

 Anticipating "Think, Feel, and Do"

-What we seek to create is a carefully crafted storyline that is easy to follow, rooted in brand vision and purpose (what the client seeks to do, change or achieve), and conveyed through an immersive experience.
-As we develop the experience we keep “think, feel, and do” front and center:
+At Hyperquake, we preach a “Story as Strategy” approach.
+In crafting a storyline for our clients and projects, we create a foundational tool that is easy to follow, rooted in brand vision and purpose (what the client seeks to do, change or achieve), and can then serve to build an immersive experience around in physical space.
+And as we develop that experience, we keep “think, feel, and do” front and center:

 • What did the experience make them think about?